Why You Don't Need a King's Ransom to Score Good Hamilton Seats

 Full disclosure: This option is a long shot and requires that you have a flexible schedule, but if you walk up to the box office and ask if tickets are available, you may luck into a seat for an upcoming performance—whether because of cancellations or holds that have been released.
 Even we used to think such good fortune was urban myth, but we learned otherwise during a recent recon mission to the theater for a midweek show, when the sisters sitting behind us—one of whom was visiting from Houston—said they'd recently snagged tickets at the box office themselves.
 (Texas was well-represented that night: Chip and Joanna Gaines and their kids—all except the baby—were in the row behind the sisters.
 Please note that we can’t guarantee celebrity attendance.)

 And if you don't score tickets, there's a silver lining: You can take advantage of being at the box office—where you save yourself the Internet processing fees ($15 per ticket)—and see what other seats might be available in the coming months.
-Again, the timeframe that's likeliest to yield results is midweek, January-March.
+Again, the timeframe that's likeliest to yield results is midweek, April-June.

 Play the lottery.